l7mp/dcontroller/doc/concepts-pipeline.md

 **Aggregation Stages**: The object (or set of objects) from the previous stage is fed into the first stage of the `@aggregate` array.
 Each stage processes the data and passes its output as the input to the next stage.
 This sequential execution allows you to build up complex transformations step-by-step.

 The result of the final aggregation stage is a set of deltas (adds, updates, or deletes, along with the processed object) that are then sent to the controller's `target` to be written to the Kubernetes API server or an internal view.

+Note that *inside* the pipeline transient result and subject objects passed by one pipeline stage to the other do not need to adhere to the Kubernetes naming conventions (i.e., have a valid namespace/name in the metadata) or satisfy any schemata.
+That is, pipelines are completely free to produce and consume any key-value struct internally, depending the business logic.
+However, the final result emitted by the pipeline *must* be a valid object: if the target is a View then the [view naming rules](concepts-views.md#the-anatomy-of-a-view-api-promise) apply, and it is a native Kubernetes resource (e.g., a `Pod` or a `Deployment`) then it also must be accepted by the corresponding Kubernetes API schema.

 ## The Join Operation: `@join`